arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 ### RPC Communication Issues

-If you are experiencing issues with RPC communication, such as the Python script outputting:
+If you are experiencing issues with RPC communication, such as the Python® script outputting:

 ```
 Unable to retrieve data from the M4